Freddie Mercury: Relationships

-In the early 1970s, Mercury had a long-term relationship with Mary Austin, whom he met through guitarist Brian May.
-Austin, born in Fulham, London, met Mercury in 1969 when she was 19 and he was 24 years old, a year before Queen had formed.
+In 1969, a year before Queen had formed, Mercury met Mary Austin through Brian May.
+Austin worked at the fashion boutique Biba in Kensington, where they met.
+They subsequently began a long-term relationship.
 He lived with Austin for several years in West Kensington, London.
 By the mid-1970s, he had begun an affair with David Minns, an American record executive at Elektra Records.
 In December 1976, Mercury told Austin of his sexuality, which ended their romantic relationship.
-Mercury moved out of the flat they shared, and bought Austin a place of her own nearby his new address of 12 Stafford Terrace, Kensington.
+Mercury moved out of the flat they shared, and bought Austin a place of her own near his new address of 12 Stafford Terrace, Kensington.

 Mercury and Austin remained friends through the years; Mercury often referred to her as his only true friend.
 In a 1985 interview, he said of Austin: "All my lovers asked me why they couldn't replace Mary, but it's simply impossible.
 The only friend I've got is Mary, and I don't want anybody else.
 To me, she was my common-law wife.
 To me, it was a marriage.
 We believe in each other, that's enough for me."
-Mercury's final home, Garden Lodge, a 28-room Georgian mansion in Kensington set in a quarter-acre manicured garden surrounded by a high brick wall, was picked out by Austin.
+Mercury's final home, Garden Lodge, an 8-bedroom Georgian mansion in Kensington set in a quarter-acre manicured garden surrounded by a high brick wall, was picked out by Austin.
 Austin married the painting artist Piers Cameron; they have two children.
 Mercury was the godfather of her older son, Richard.
-In his will, Mercury left his London home to Austin having told her, "You would have been my wife, and it would have been yours anyway."
+In his will, Mercury left his London home to Austin, having told her, "You would have been my wife, and it would have been yours anyway."